ioccc-src/winner/1987/wall/README.md

 ## Judges' remarks:

 What we found amazing was how the flow of control was transferred between subroutines.
 Careful inspection will show that the array of pointers to functions named `vi` refers to functions which seem to not be directly called.
-Even so, these pointers to functions are being used as an argument to `signal()` (used both with and without an arg - but how?).
+Even so, these pointers to functions are being used as an argument to `signal(3)` (used both with and without an arg - but how?).
 Can you determine why this is being done and how it is being exploited?

 Some compilers complained about this file, so we changed: `=++I` to `= ++I`.